-You might have heard increased chatter recently about the need for an EU representative under the GDPR (General Data Protection Regulation).
+The run-up to Brexit has seen increased discussion in the UK about the need for an EU representative under the GDPR (General Data Protection Regulation).

-This rule applies to any organisation outside the EU that monitors the behaviour of, or provides goods or services to, EU residents.
+Organisations must appoint an EU representative if they are based outside the EU and monitor the behaviour of, or provide goods or services to, EU residents.

 UK organisations only need to appoint an EU representative if they monitor or provide goods or services to EU residents.

 If you deal exclusively with UK-based customers, you won’t be required to appoint an EU representative.
 That’s because as soon as the UK is no longer in the EU, your customers will cease to be EU residents.

 However, if your data processing or monitoring extends to other EU member states, you’ll probably be required to appoint an EU representative.
 There are two exemptions:

 - Organisations that have an office and employees based in the EU.

 - Organisations whose processing activity is occasional, doesn’t include large-scale processing of special categories of data and is unlikely to result in a risk to the rights and freedoms of natural persons (see Article 27 of the GDPR for more information).

 Your EU representative can be any natural or legal person who’s based in an EU member state within which you collect personal data.

 If you only collect information from data subjects in, say, France, your EU representative must be based in France.
 However, if you collect personal data from the entirety of the EU, you can appoint a representative in any EU member state.